Our-Revolution/site/README.md

 4. Run `./setup-osx` (it will take a minute; it's making a number of installs HTTP requests)

-* If db connection throws authentication error, try updating `.env` db url config to be `postgres:///ourrevolution` [without host and port](https://www.peterbe.com/plog/connecting-with-psycopg2-without-a-username-and-password).
+If db connection throws authentication error, try updating `.env` db url config to be `postgres:///ourrevolution` [without host and port](https://www.peterbe.com/plog/connecting-with-psycopg2-without-a-username-and-password).

-* If SECRET_KEY is not generated correctly try replacing line in script with something like this instead: `echo "SECRET_KEY=lebowski" >> .env`
+If `.env` keys are not generated correctly try updating script with something like this:
-* If other keys are missing too try adding this to script:
 ```
+echo "SECRET_KEY=lebowski" >> .env
 echo "AUTH0_DOMAIN=lebowski" >> .env
 echo "AUTH0_CLIENT_ID=lebowski" >> .env
 echo "AUTH0_CLIENT_SECRET=lebowski" >> .env
 echo "AUTH0_CALLBACK_URL=lebowski" >> .env
 echo "AUTH0_CANDIDATE_CALLBACK_URL=lebowski" >> .env
 ```

+There is a known migration bug as of 2017-09-18.

 5. It should prompt you to create a super user account.
 Enter your username, email and password.